preethamdnr/Python-programming/README.md

 ## Python Programming
-This is my python notes for easy revision
+This is my python notes for easy revision.
 1. Data types in Python.
-2. Operations on data types (int, float)
+2. Operations on data types (int, float).
 3. String-indexing, slicing.
-4. String(.format(),f-string)
+4. String(.format(),f-string).
 5. Operatores(and,or,not)
 6. Control statement(if)...
 7. Control statement(for)..